 While Big Ag and pesticide manufacturers seek to protect profit, Iowans are suffering.
-Iowa ranks number one for the fastest growing rate of new cancers and is second in cancer incidence overall.10 This deadly statistic strongly correlates with Iowa's flood of agricultural pollutants.
-In 2015, the International Agency for Research on Cancer (IARC) classified glyphosate as "probably carcinogenic," indicating strong data on the chemical's cancer-causing properties.11 Multiple studies included in this decision linked glyphosate exposure with increased risk for non-Hodgkin lymphoma (NHL), and a more recent meta-analysis found that high exposure to GBHs results in a 41 percent increased risk of NHL.12 Glyphosate has also been linked to endocrine disruption, reproductive problems, birth defects, and developmental disorders in children.13
+Iowa ranks first among U.S. states for the fastest growing rate of new cancers and is second in cancer incidence overall.
+This deadly statistic strongly correlates with Iowa's flood of agricultural pollutants.
+In 2015, the International Agency for Research on Cancer (IARC) classified glyphosate as "probably carcinogenic," indicating strong data on the chemical's cancer-causing properties.
+Multiple studies included in this decision linked glyphosate exposure with increased risk for non-Hodgkin lymphoma (NHL), and a more recent meta-analysis found that high exposure to glyphosate-based herbicides results in a 41 percent increased risk of NHL.
+Glyphosate has also been linked to endocrine disruption, reproductive problems, birth defects, and developmental disorders in children.

-While messaging in favor of the bill has focused on the need for glyphosate, this bill would apply to all pesticides.14 It is well documented that non-glyphosate pesticides are also associated with a host of health hazards, including cancer.
-For example, dicamba use - another herbicide ingredient produced by Bayer and applied to 10 percent of Iowa's soybeans - is associated with several cancers, including lung, colon, liver, and prostate.15 Many pesticides are also linked to thyroid disrupting properties, contributing to the risk of thyroid cancer.16 Non-cancer health effects of pesticides include Parkinson's, Alzheimer's, reproductive disorders, and respiratory problems.
-They may also damage DNA and contribute to organ failure.17 Despite these known risks, some Iowa lawmakers would rather protect corporate profits than the health of Iowans.
+While messaging in favor of the bill has focused mainly on the need for glyphosate use, this bill would prevent individuals harmed by any type of pesticide from suing.
+It is well documented that non-glyphosate pesticides are associated with a host of health hazards, including cancer.
+For example, the use of dicamba - another herbicide ingredient produced by Bayer and applied to 10 percent of Iowa's soybeans - is associated with several cancers, including lung, colon, liver, and prostate.

+Many pesticides are also linked to thyroid-disrupting properties, contributing to the risk of thyroid cancer.
+Non-cancer health effects of pesticides include Parkinson's, Alzheimer's, reproductive disorders, and respiratory problems.
+Pesticides may also damage DNA and contribute to organ failure.
+Despite these known risks, some Iowa lawmakers would rather protect corporate profits than the health of Iowans.